danieltunetek/rk-design-tokens/README.md

 ### The Process in Detail

 #### Phase 1: A Designer Makes a Change (The "Publisher")

-This phase occurs within the `rk-design-tokens` repository.
+This phase occurs within the rk-design-tokens repository.

-1.  **Design in Figma:** A designer makes a change to a color, font, or any other design token.
+Design in Figma: A designer makes a change to a color, font, or any other design token.

-2.  **Push to GitHub:** Using the **Token Studio** plugin, the designer pushes the changes.
-This automatically commits the updated JSON files to the `main` branch of `rk-design-tokens`.
+Push to GitHub: Using the Token Studio plugin, the designer pushes the changes.
+This automatically commits the updated JSON files to the main branch.

-3.  **Trigger the Publisher Workflow:** This push instantly triggers the GitHub Action defined in `.github/workflows/publish.yml`.
+Trigger the Publisher Workflow: This push instantly triggers the GitHub Action defined in .github/workflows/publish.yml.

-4.  **Build & Commit Artifacts:** The workflow runs `npm run build`, which converts the JSON files into a finished `design-tokens-build/` folder with CSS.
-It then commits this newly generated folder to the repository.
+Build & Commit Artifacts: The workflow runs npm run build to generate CSS from the JSON files and commits the results.

-5.  **Versioning & Release:** With the build artifacts committed, the workflow runs `npm version patch`.
-This automatically increases the version number in `package.json` (e.g., from `1.0.8` to `1.0.9`), creates a new "release" commit, and tags it.
+Versioning & Release: The workflow runs npm version patch to bump the version, create a release commit, and tag it.

-6.  **Publish to npm:** Finally, the workflow pushes both new commits and the tag to GitHub, and publishes the new version of the `rk-design-tokens` package to the npm registry.
+Publish to npm: Finally, the workflow publishes the new version of the package to the npm registry.

 #### Phase 2: Notifying the Applications (The "Signal")

-7.  **Send a Dispatch Signal:** After a successful publish, the final step of the workflow sends a `repository_dispatch` signal to both the `rk-designsystem` and `rk-conference-demo` repositories.
-This is like ringing a doorbell to tell them a new version is ready.
+Send a Dispatch Signal: After a successful publish, the workflow sends a repository_dispatch signal to consumer projects like rk-designsystem to notify them of the new version.

 #### Phase 3: Automatic Update and Redeployment (The "Consumers")

-This phase runs in parallel for both of your Vercel projects.
+This phase runs in parallel for consumer projects.

-8.  **Trigger the Consumer Workflow:** The `repository_dispatch` signal is received, which starts the "Update Design Tokens and Redeploy" workflow in each of the consumer projects.
+Trigger the Consumer Workflow: The dispatch signal starts an "Update" workflow in the consumer projects.

-9.  **Update Dependencies:** The workflow runs `npm update rk-design-tokens`, which fetches the latest version from npm and updates the project's `package.json` and `package-lock.json` files.
+Update Dependencies: The workflow runs npm update rk-design-tokens to fetch the latest version.

-10. **Commit & Push the Update:** The workflow commits these updated files back to the `main` branch with a message like "chore(deps): update rk-design-tokens to latest".
+Commit & Push the Update: The workflow commits the updated package-lock.json file.

-11. **Vercel Auto-Deploys:** Vercel's Git integration is continuously monitoring the `main` branch.
-It sees this new commit from the bot and automatically starts a brand new build and deployment of the application.
+Vercel Auto-Deploys: Vercel's Git integration detects the new commit and automatically starts a new deployment.

-Within minutes of the designer pushing a change in Figma, both live websites are updated with the new styles, completing the fully automated, end-to-end cycle.
+Within minutes of the designer pushing a change in Figma, all live websites are updated with the new styles, completing the fully automated, end-to-end cycle.